 And what we face here is an American left that is continuing to try to emasculate our intelligence agencies and our intelligence gathering ability.

-Man, and and I think members of the CIA itself, just like there are in the State Department, there are rogue CIA members who are ideologically liberals.
+Man, and I think members of the CIA itself, just like there are in the State Department, there are rogue CIA members who are ideologically liberals.

 How else are we learning about what all the CIA is doing?

-How's we learning this?
+How are we learning this?

-Now we get this argument going over torture.
+Now, we got this argument going over torture.

 We got this big debate going over that, well, the Bush administration wants special torture tech.

-So Porter Goss has been sent over to the CIA to try to clean it out just like Condoleezza Rice sent to the State Department to try to clean that out.
+So Porter Goss has been sent over to the CIA to try to clean it out, just like Condoleezza Rice sent to the State Department to try to clean that out.

-And I think they're both having probably some pretty good success based on the number of leaks coming out of both places that are attempting uh to destroy this administration.
+And I think they're both having probably some pretty good success based on the number of leaks coming out of both places that are attempting to destroy this administration.

 Give me a major break.

-The State Department thinks they, they're all unelected, run foreign policy.
+The State Department thinks they, they're all unelected, run foreign policy?

 Yes, they do.

-Presidents come and go, but they stay, and they're the glue that holds it all together.
+Presidents come and go, but they stay and they're the glue that holds it all together.

 Larry Wilkerson's giving us the biggest window to view the State Department they've given us in a long time.

-Now this Nincom poop, Marianne Wright, who was at the State Department for sixteen years now taking over for Cindy Sheehan on the protest march down at Crawford, Texas, sorry, they are again telling us exactly who's inside the State Department.
+Now this nincum poop, Marianne Wright, who was at the State Department for 16 years, now taken over for Cindy Sheehan on the protest march down at Crawford, Texas.

 This is a great lesson.